AdguardTeam/AdGuardExtra/README.md

 ### Userscript

 1. Install Tampermonkey
+2. Click the following link to install AdGuard Extra: https://userscripts.adtidy.org/release/adguard-extra/1.0/adguard-extra.user.js

-If you are using Tampermonkey version 5.2.0 or higher, you can skip steps 2–4.
+If you are using Tampermonkey version 5.1.0 or lower you need also change Inject Mode:

-For Tampermonkey version 5.1.0 or lower:
-2. Open Settings and switch the mode to Advanced.
+1. Open Settings and switch the mode to Advanced.
-3. Scroll down the settings page and locate the Inject Mode option.
+2. Scroll down the settings page and locate the Inject Mode option.
-4. Change Inject Mode to Instant.
+3. Change Inject Mode to Instant.
-5. Click the following link to install AdGuard Extra: https://userscripts.adtidy.org/release/adguard-extra/1.0/adguard-extra.user.js

 Alternatively, you can install the beta version of AdGuard Extra userscript: https://userscripts.adtidy.org/beta/adguard-extra/1.0/adguard-extra.user.js